rudresh051/DevOps/NPTEL-CloudComputing/File002.md

 | :--- | :--- |
 | Users (or electrical appliances) get access to electricity through **wall sockets** with no care or consideration for where or how the electricity is actually generated. | Users (or client applications) gain access to **computing resources** (processors, storage, data, applications, and so on) as needed with little or no knowledge of where those resources are located or what the underlying technologies, hardware, operating system, and so on are. |
 | **"The power grid"** links together power plants of many different kinds. | **"The Grid"** links together computing resources (PCs, workstations, servers, storage elements) and provides the mechanism needed to access them. |

+## Grid Computing

+1. Share more than information: Data, computing power, applications in dynamic environment, multi-institutional, virtual organizations.
+2. Efficient use of resources at many institutes.
+People from many institutions working to solve a common problem (virtual organisation) .
+3. Join local conununities.
+Interactions with the underneath lavers
+4. Interactions be transparent and seamless to the user.

+### Need of Grid Computing?

+### Who uses Grid computing?

+### Types of Grids

+### Grid Components

+## What is Cluster computing?

+### Types of Cluster

+###  Cluster components

+### Key operational benefits of clustering

+## Utiliting Computing
+### Utility Computing example